 Indeed

-Indeed is one of the biggest job sites in the world, which can make it a challenge to compete for top talent; however, Indeed also offers resources and tools customized for small businesses.
-It’s also a budget-friendly option: there are no commitments or long-term fees, and you'll only pay when Indeed works for you.
+Indeed is one of the biggest job sites in the world, which can make it a challenge to compete for top talent; however, Indeed is a budget-friendly option.
+There are no commitments or long-term fees, and you'll only pay when Indeed works for you.
 Plus, with millions of active candidates on the site, plenty of applicants can see your listing.

 Handshake

-Handshake is a job site that only targets U.S.-based college and university graduates and allows employers to post for free.
-In addition to reaching a network of more than nine million students and alumni, small businesses gain access to diversity and inclusion experts who can help you diversify your workforce.
+Handshake is a little different.
+Billed as a "career social network," this job site only targets U.S.-based college and university graduates and allows employers to post for free.
+In addition to reaching more than 9 million students and alumni, small businesses gain access to diversity and inclusion experts who can help diversify their workforce.
 There are also tools built into the site that cover video interviews, virtual events, and analytics.

 Jora

 Jora positions itself as a competitor to Indeed.
-It’s completely free for job seekers, and employers can post 10 free job listings per month.
-Jora’s simple, intuitive website acts as a search engine for job listings, sourcing positions listed on job sites across the U.S. and 36 other countries.
-Note that you’ll be unable to casually browse resumes; candidates must directly apply to you, as there is no candidate database.
+It's completely free for job seekers, and employers can post 10 free job listings per month.
+Jora's simple, intuitive website acts as a search engine for job listings, sourcing positions listed on job sites across the U.S. and 24 other countries.
+Note that you'll be unable to casually browse resumes.
+Candidates must apply directly to you, as there is no candidate database.

 PostJobFree